Do’s and don’ts for a good user test

 That sounds simple, but it’s not.

 What we do ask, depends entirely on the participant.
 Their behavior, expressions and remarks form the basis for our questions.
 And those questions serve first and foremost to find out the why.
 Why is someone hesitating?
-Why are they grimacing, why are they sighing?
+Why are they frowning, why are they sighing?

 3. We won’t ask your users to think aloud

 Of course!
 Because that is exactly what you’d do at home.
 Right?
+Talk out loud to yourself while you’re using a website?

 So that your user will use your website in the most natural way.
+And you will get the most reliable research data to base your decisions on.

 4. We don’t have a flashy usability lab